ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 ## Before Starting

-If you have not already done so, please review [the hardware requirements](/storage-provider-guide/README.md#minimum-hardware-requirements) before proceeding.
+Check the hardware requirements and other information before proceeding.

-Check [the testnet spec](/information/README.md#testnet-spec) to confirm the respective versions of the components involved in this guide.
+Also check [the testnet spec](/information/README.md#testnet-spec) to confirm the respective versions of the components involved in this guide.

+### Minimum Hardware Requirements

+The minimum hardware requirements for an es-node are as follows:

+* CPU: A minimum of 4 cores and 8 threads
+* 8GB of RAM
+* Disk:
+  * We recommend using an NVMe disk to support the full speed of sampling
+  * At least 550 GB of available storage space for the runtime and sync of one data shard
+* Internet service: At least 8MB/sec download speed

 ### System Environment